corelan/EncFSGui/README.md

 (I could have decided to distribute this as a commercial closed-sourced project and sell it via the App Store... but I didn't, despite the fact that 'there is no free lunch')<br>

-## Background
+## What is EncFSGui ?
+EncFSGui is a small tool that allows you to manage the encfs folders on your system, and to mount/dismount folders when needed.
+It fully compatible with recent encfs versions.<br>
+You can use EncFSGui to mount encfs folders created by BoxCryptor Classic or other similar tools that rely on encfs too.<br> EncFSGui was written for OSX, but it might run on Linux as well.<br>
+If you are looking for an EncFS tool for Windows, check out the EncFSMP project on sourceforge.<br>
+I am fully aware that EncFSMP runs on OSX too, but unfortunately the performance of the embedded file system engine was not so good on OSX.<br>

+## How does it work ?
 EncFSGui is a wrapper around encfs, encfsctl and mount, and relies on OSXFuse to provide a filesystem.<br>
 In other words, it relies entirely on those utilities, the ability to interact with those tools and to capture the output from those tools.<br>
 As a result, the EncFSGui source code is pretty easy to understand, as it does not contain any crypto or other black magic to do its job.<br>
 The downside is that it is a wrapper and may break if tools start behaving in a different way.<br>

+## Background
-This application is written in C++, and uses the wxWidgets Cross-Platform Library.
+This application is written in C++, and uses the wxWidgets Cross-Platform Library.<br>
 Although the source probably compiles fine under Linux/Unix and Windows, it was written for OSX and contains hardcoded strings & paths that will certainly prevent the app from working on Windows.
 It might actually work on Linux (but I haven't tested it myself)<br>
-If you are looking for an EncFS Gui for Windows, check out the EncFSMP project on sourceforge.<br>
 Also, this is my very first project in C++.
 As I started learning C++ just a few weeks ago (self-study), I am fully aware that my C++ stinks.
 I am quite keen on learning & improving, and I am open for constructive advise and help.<br>

 With that said, all positive contributions are more than welcome.
 If you want to contribute, check out the development setup section first.<br>